iagrawal25/Lab-report-2/Lab-Report-2.md

   }
 ```

-* Now, for the following JUnit test, using this failure-inducing input gives this out:
+* Now, here's our JUnit test with a failure-inducing input:
 ```
 @Test
 public void testReverseInPlace() {